-When an individual engages the services of a therapist, counselor, or psychologist to talk through and address personality, mood, or other psychological concerns, this is defined as psychotherapy.
-It is a psychological treatment that is based on talking and is commonly referred to as "talk therapy" or simply "therapy."
-This form of therapy can be practiced as both in person therapy and online therapy.
+When an individual engages the services of a therapist, counselor, or psychologist to talk through and address psychological concerns, this is commonly defined as psychotherapy.
+It is typically thought of as a psychological treatment based on talking and is often referred to as "talk therapy" or simply "therapy."
+This form of therapy can be practiced both in person and online.

-Psychotherapy is an umbrella term used to encompass a variety of methods and techniques designed to treat and improve mental health.
+Psychotherapy is an umbrella term that can encompass a variety of methods and techniques designed to treat and improve mental health.
 Statistics from 2019 found that 9.5% of adults in the United States had received mental health treatment in the form of therapy over the prior year.
-So, if you’re considering it, you aren’t alone.
-Common concerns that one might address in therapy include:
+Common concerns that one might address in therapy can include:

 Substance use disorders*